CharlesZuo01/markdowntesting/README.md

 ####  **vpn-ec2.tf**

-This creates the OpenVPN instance and references an SSH key that is not included in this repo.
-Please see https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/key_pair for more information but managing aws keys with terraform still has much to be desired
+This creates the OpenVPN instance and references an the SSH key that was manually created.
+Please see this [link](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/key_pair) for more information on managing AWS key pairs with terraform, but the gist of it is that it is easier to reference an existing key pair with Terraform than it is to create one and then manage it.

 ####  **service-ec2.tf**